datapartnership/egypt-economic-monitor/notebooks/inequality/README.md

-# Understanding Spatial Inequality in Egypt
+# Spatial Inequality in Egypt

 The Egypt country economics team is investigating spatial inequality.
 To support this work, the Lab is exploring the following alternative datasets -